Kaaz/DiscordBot/readme.md

 Usable in public and private channels
 ### autoreply

-Patterns where the bot auto-replies to.
+regular expression Patterns where the bot auto-replies to.

 Accessible though: autoreply, ar